Florida Man Awarded $37,500 After Cops Mistake Glazed Doughnut Crumbs For Meth

 "I thought [the lawsuit] was the right thing to do, for what they did to me," he tells NPR.

-An Orlando police spokeswoman says that after the Rushing incident, the department conducted an internal investigation and officers received additional training on using the field kits — but it's still using the same NIK narcotic test kits.
+An Orlando police spokeswoman says that after the Rushing incident, the department conducted an internal investigation and officers received additional training in using the field kits — but it's still using the same NIK narcotic test kits.

 The Safariland Group, which makes the NIK tests, told ProPublica that it provides all law enforcement agencies with comprehensive field test training manuals, in addition to its instructions, and says its products are not intended for use other than directed.